arminmesic/arminmesic.github.io/_til/docker-enter-container-from-host.md

 If you want to enter a container and execute commands from inside you just need to type `docker exec -it <container-name> bash`

-`docker exec` runs a command in the container, the `i` flag keeps the STDIN open and the `t` flag creates a tty
+`docker exec` runs a command in the container, the `i` flag keeps the STDIN open and the `t` flag creates a tty.